hotenabc/NFQ-test-solution/README.md

 Customizing the behavior of item updates required significant modifications to the core logic.

 **Refactored Code:**
-The `GildedRose` class allows for custom strategies to be injected, providing flexibility for custom behavior while falling back on default strategies for unspecified items.
+The `Product` class allows for custom strategies to be injected, providing flexibility for custom behavior while falling back on default strategies for unspecified items.
 This makes it easy to adapt or extend behavior as needed.

 Running the tests again shows that the expected output remains unchanged.